-Following the Part VII transfer and Cross Border Merger, HSA started to underwrite business as of 1st January 2019 with the focus of servicing clients with European exposure.
-HSA's principal activity is the transaction of general insurance business, in particular personal and commercial insurance.
+As at 31st December 2020, HSA's principal activity is the transaction of general insurance business, in particular personal and commercial insurance.
 Personal insurance includes high-value households, fine art and collectibles as well as luxury motor vehicles.
 Commercial insurance is focused on small and medium sized businesses, particularly for professional indemnity and other liabilities such as employment liability and property risk.

-The most material Solvency II lines of business are estimated to be General Liability insurance and Fire and Other Damage to Property insurance (Property insurance) accounting for approximately 96% of GWP.
-HSA underwrites insurance risk in various locations including Germany, France, Netherlands, Belgium, Spain, Ireland, Portugal and the United Kingdom (UK).
-The material geographical area where HSA underwrites business is the Germany and France.
+The most material Solvency II lines of business are estimated to be General Liability insurance and Fire and Other Damage to Property insurance (Property insurance) accounting for approximately 94% of GWP.
+HSA underwrites insurance risk in various locations including Germany, France, the Netherlands, Belgium, Spain, the Republic of Ireland, Portugal and the United Kingdom (UK).
+The material geographical areas where HSA underwrites business are Germany and France.